FedericoMansutti/Accelerated_Similarity_Metric_Library_CC_MSE/README.txt

 step 2:
     enter in the 'accelerating_mse_cc', which is the root, and open a terminal from here.
 All the commands below must be run from a terminal inside this folder step 3:
-    choose the matric (MSE, CC, PSNR) and the number of kernels (1, 2) you want the accelarator to use step 4:
+    choose the matric (MSE, CC, PSNR, RMSE, SCC) and the number of kernels (1, 2) you want the accelarator to use.
+Then source Vitis from your local path step 4:
     type 'python3 kernel_automation/main.py mse 2' for creating the accelarator for MSE with 2 kernels (same pattern for other combinations) step 5: